dluecking/wwtp_linking/Readme.md

 - "helperfiles/": Files used by scripts to perform specific actions.
 - "local_data_storage/": Data used by scripts, in order to avoid larger files to be uploaded.
 - "scripts/": Minor scripts used in this project.
-- "01_XXX" to "50_XXX": Scripts used to perform analysis (sorry, this should be a snakemake worklfow, will do at some point).
+- "01_XXX" to "50_XXX": Scripts used to perform analysis (sorry, this should be a snakemake workflow, will do at some point).

 ### TBD
 - upload manuscripts